liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. keep it professional
 1. it is really helpful
 1. because that's what you've been told to do
-1. that's my ride or die, he's always there for me
+1. that's my ride or die, he's always there for me; 那是我的挚友
 1. this word can be either compliment or insult, so you must be careful how you use it.
 It all depends on the way that you actually say it.
 1. she looks like she could conquer the world
 1. I'm a little bit reserved